WebAssembly/design/BinaryEncoding.md

 The encoding is split into three layers:

-* **Layer 0** is a simple post-order encoding of the AST and related data structures.
+* **Layer 0** is a simple binary encoding of the bytecode instructions and related data structures.
   The encoding is dense and trivial to interact with, making it suitable for scenarios like JIT, instrumentation tools, and debugging.
 * **Layer 1** provides structural compression on top of layer 0, exploiting